NicOudart/PyBWE/docs/PySSBWE.md

 * side_cut: (optional) _boolean_, 5% of samples are cut on each side of the spectrum if True.

 * order: (optional) _integer_ order of the state-space model (number of selected singular value, ideally equal to the number of radar targets), if =0 the order is estimated using AIC.

-* noise_type: (optional) _string_, "white" if the spectrum is affected by a white-noise, "colored" if the spectrum is affected by a colored-noise.

 **Outputs:**